 Theory preparation and support through your Class 5 learner licence assessment.

-Comprehensive training on hours-of-service requirements and correct logbook completion.
+Complete NZQA Unit Standard US 24089 — Demonstrate knowledge of fatigue management, work time and driver logbook requirements.
 Some drivers may be exempt — contact us to find out.

 Our instructors have deep experience with truck and trailer combinations and will guide you through every step.